wiseman/mavelous/README.md

 ---

 Portability.
-Controlling a drone with an iPad is kind of awesome, and there are currently no ground control stations for amateur drones that can run on an iPhone or iPad--Mavelous can (at least the front end can).
+Controlling a drone with an iPad is kind of awesome, and there are currently no open-source ground control stations that can run on an iPhone or iPad--Mavelous can (at least the front end can).

 The most popular ArduCopter GCS, [APM Mission Planner](http://code.google.com/p/ardupilot-mega/wiki/Mission), is